mkner/longitudinal-vehicle-dynamics/README.md

 #
 <img src="longitudinal-car-v0.06.png" alt="car" width="50%"/>

-This tutorial notebook is a model for automotive longitudinal physics and dynamics.
+This tutorial [Tutorial](Longitudinal_Vehicle_Model.ipynb) notebook is a model for automotive longitudinal physics and dynamics.

 Includes test scenarios for various 2-dimensional terrain and throttle profiles.